Assessment task 1 – Critical analysis: 1000 words (15% F2F 10% Online)

-(iii) UTILISING SYSTEMS TOOLS: Mapping the root causes, system and actors
+(iii) UTILISING SYSTEMS TOOLS: Mapping the root causes, system and actors.

-(iv) STRATEGIES, COLLABORATIONS & MEASURING IMPACT: Implementing your change process
+(iv) STRATEGIES, COLLABORATIONS & MEASURING IMPACT: Implementing your change process.

 Although you will be working in teams, the majority of this assessment is based on your individual contributions.
 Each individual in the team will be responsible for one section of the social change process, and will be assessed according to three components:

-Your written report has 2 parts: i) a 1500 word sector analysis, and ii) 1500 words comprising your individual section of the social change pitch.
 Even though you will be working on the same topic as your team members, this assessment is completed and marked on an individual basis.